scotec-Software-Solutions-AB/Bim.FamilyManager/README.md

 ## Contributing

-We welcome contributions to BIM Family Manager!
+We welcome contributions to Bim.FamilyManager!
 Your input helps improve a tool that benefits the Revit and BIM community.

-### Why Contribute?

-- **Make an Impact:** Help thousands of Revit users optimize their workflows.
-- **Grow Your Skills:** Collaborate, learn, and gain experience with a modern Revit add-in.
-- **Shape the Project:** Suggest features and enhancements that matter to you.

-### How to Contribute

-- **Report Issues:** Found a bug or have a suggestion?
-[Open an issue](https://github.com/scotec-Software-Solutions-AB/Bim.FamilyManager/issues).
-- **Submit Pull Requests:** Fix bugs, add features, or improve documentation.
-- **Enhance Documentation:** Make guides and examples clearer for everyone.
-- **Test & Review:** Try new features, test on different Revit versions, and provide feedback.
-- **Share Ideas:** Propose new features or improvements.

-### Getting Started

-1. Fork the repository and create your branch from `develop`.
-2. Make changes with clear, descriptive commit messages.
-3. Ensure your code follows the existing style and passes all builds.
-4. Submit a pull request with a description of your changes.
+For detailed guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 We’re excited to collaborate!
 Whether you’re experienced or new to open source, your input is valuable.
-Help us make BIM Family Manager the best it can be!
+Help us make Bim.FamilyManager the best it can be!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](license.txt) file for details.

 *Autodesk, the Autodesk logo, Revit, and other Autodesk marks are registered trademarks or trademarks of Autodesk, Inc. and/or its subsidiaries and/or affiliates in the USA and/or other countries.
-BIM Family Manager is an independent open-source project and is not affiliated with, sponsored, authorized, or endorsed by Autodesk, Inc. or any of its subsidiaries.*
+Bim.FamilyManager is an independent open-source project and is not affiliated with, sponsored, authorized, or endorsed by Autodesk, Inc. or any of its subsidiaries.*